JanssenProject/jans/jans-cedarling/cedarling_opa/README.md

 # OPA Cedarling Plugin

 A policy evaluation plugin for [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) that integrates with Cedarling, allowing users to perform Cedar-based authorization in OPA workflows.
+In addition, the plugin also provides the [AuthZen](https://openid.net/specs/authorization-api-1_0.html#access-evaluation-api) access evaluation functionality.

 ## Building